Upper Endoscopy (EGD) in Houston, Humble & The Woodlands

 Upper Endoscopy EGD

-Upper Endoscopy, or Esophagogastroduodenoscopy (EGD), is a minimally invasive procedure that allows gastroenterologists to examine the upper part of your digestive tract—including the esophagus, stomach, and the first part of the small intestine.
-It’s a critical diagnostic tool for uncovering the root cause of symptoms such as acid reflux, abdominal pain, nausea, and difficulty swallowing.
+Upper Endoscopy, or EGD, is a minimally invasive procedure that examines the esophagus, stomach, and the first part of the small intestine.
+It helps identify the causes of symptoms like acid reflux, abdominal pain, nausea, or difficulty swallowing.

 Diagnosis